13978386611/NHTS/Publication/00Notes.md

 The report concludes by outlining the challenges and opportunities for transit in light of revealed information about by whom and how transit is being used.

-## Report - Socioeconomics of Urban Travel: Evidence from the 2001 NHTS
+## Journal - Socioeconomics of Urban Travel: Evidence from the 2001 NHTS

 The 2001 National Household Travel Survey (NHTS) confirms most of the same travel trends and variations among socioeconomic groups documented by its predecessors, the Nationwide Personal Transportation Surveys (NPTS) of 1969, 1977, 1983, 1990, and 1995.
 The private car continues to dominate urban travel among every segment of the American population, including the poor, minorities, and the elderly.
 By comparison, public transport accounts for less than 2% of all urban travel.
 Even the lowest-income households make only 5% of their trips by transit.
 The most important difference in the 2001 NHTS is the doubling in modal share of walk trips in cities, due to a much improved survey technique that captured previously unreported walks.